Last Updated November 21, 2024

 Tip #2: Target the right people

-Have you ever received an email advertisement that completely, utterly, and entirely has nothing to do with you?
-Maybe it's an ad for sports equipment and you don't play sports, or it's an ad for baby clothes and you've never even met a child before.
+Have you ever received an email that completely, utterly, and entirely has nothing to do with you?
+Maybe it's an ad for sports equipment and you don't play sports, or it's a promo for baby clothes and you've never even met a child before.
 You know, just an entirely off-base email.
 Well, journalists get approximately one billion of those every single day.

 If that sounds like a bit of cheeky hyperbole, check out this quote from Cision's 2021 Global State of the Media: